 St. Luke’s Clinics are an integrated network of highly skilled health care professionals in locations throughout our region.

 |A. Pat McLaughlin, MD graduated from Dartmouth College.
 He earned his medical degree from Harvard University and completed his surgical and medical residencies at Massachusetts General Hospital in Boston.
 He completed his urology fellowship with the American Board of Urology in 1975.|

 Kara C. Taggart, MD is an experienced urologist, board certified by the American Board of Urology and a member of the American Urological Association.
-She practices general adult urology, seeing a wide range of patients and full spectrum of urologic diseases.
+She practices general adult urology, seeing a wide range of patients and treating a full spectrum of urologic diseases.
 She has a special interest in kidney stones and the endoscopic management of bladder tumors and BPH.
 Dr. Taggart earned her medical degree in 1996 from Uniformed Services University of the Health Sciences and completed her internship in general surgery and her residency in urology at National Naval Medical Center.
 She joined St. Luke's Clinic – Mountain States Urology in 2008, after serving in the Navy as a urologist.

 We try to stay on time, as a courtesy to you and others.
 Since paperwork may take a few minutes, please arrive early.
 As emergencies do occur, there may be occasions when your appointment time will be delayed.
 We will always try to keep you informed in the event of a delay, and will be happy to reschedule your appointment, if you prefer.
 We ask that you respect the appointment time we have reserved for you, and call 24 hours ahead to cancel or change appointments so that others may be helped during that time.